-Award of PG Diploma in Actuarial Management with Data Science requires a credit weighted average of at least 40% over 8 courses at grades A-E.
+Award of PG Diploma in Actuarial Management requires a credit weighted average of at least 40% over 8 courses at grades A-E.

-Award of PG Diploma in Actuarial Management with Data Science with Distinction requires a credit weighted average of at least 70% over 8 courses at grades A-C.
+Award of PG Diploma in Actuarial Management with Distinction requires a credit weighted average of at least 70% over 8 courses at grades A-C.